Navid200/xDrip/docs/Calibrate-G6.md

 You should use an xDrip release not older than the current stable release.
 You can see how to update [here](./Updates.md).
 To calibrate, tap on "Add Calibration" from the top left menu on the main screen.
 After starting, or restarting, a sensor, you will have to wait to have at least 3 readings before this option appears.
+If you are using an old G6, you will first need to perform initial calibration.

 You should only calibrate when the trend is flat or at least, very close to flat.